20 Tips to Improve Your Typography Skills

 8. Use Whitespace

 As beginners, we often neglect white space.
-But you don’t have to fill every inch with text or images.
+But you don’t have to fill every inch of your canvas with text or images.
 Usually, less is more.

-For example, look at how Aesop uses remarkably few design elements.
+Whitespace is particularly important in sophisticated designs.
+For example, look at how Aesop uses remarkably few design elements on its website.

 The Aesop website is an example of effective use of white space.
 The website features an off-white background with large amounts of negative space, creating a clean and minimalist look.